|Nutritional Guidelines (per serving)|

 - 12 oz. white chocolate chips

-3. Insert a candy thermometer and continue to cook, stirring frequently, until the temperature reads 295-300.
 Once at the proper temperature, remove the pan from the heat and add the vanilla and 1.5 cups of cashews, reserving the remainder for later.
+Stir until well-combined.